Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Defense Methodology

-In the evaluation results presented above, a key finding is that the more capable an LLM is, the more susceptible it is to text attacks, thereby increasing the need for defenses against indirect prompt injection attacks.

-To explain the success of indirect prompt injection attacks, we propose the following conjecture: \begin{conjecture} The root cause of indirect prompt injection attacks is twofold: firstly, the LLMs' inability to distinguish between external content and user instructions; and secondly, the absence of LLMs' awareness to not execute instructions embedded within external content.
+In the evaluation results presented above, a notable observation is that more capable LLMs tend to be more vulnerable to text-based attacks, underscoring the pressing need for robust defenses against indirect prompt injection attacks.
+To explain the underlying mechanisms behind the success of indirect prompt injection attacks, we propose the following conjecture: \begin{conjecture} The root causes of indirect prompt injection attacks are twofold: (1) the inability of LLMs to effectively differentiate between informational context and actionable instructions; and (2) the lack of awareness in LLMs to avoid executing instructions embedded within external content. \end{conjecture}

-\end{conjecture} Based on Conjecture~\ref{conj:root-cause}, we design black-box and white-box defense strategies.
+Based on Conjecture~\ref{conj:root-cause}, we design black-box and white-box defense strategies.
 These strategies consist of two important components: \textit{boundary awareness}, which makes an LLM aware of the boundaries between external content and user instructions, and \textit{explicit reminder}, which explicitly reminds an LLM not to execute instructions embedded within external content.
 We present the details in the subsequent subsections.

-\subsubsection{Black-box Defense}
+\subsection{Black-box Defense}

 Black-box defense refers to a collection of defense strategies for LLM-integrated applications that do not require access to the LLM's parameters.
 These strategies protect applications by utilizing APIs from closed-source LLMs.
-For explicit reminder, as shown in Figure~\ref{fig:example}\textbf{b}-\textbf{c}, we add a reminder to the prompt to instruct the LLM not to execute commands in the external content.
-For boundary awareness, we have developed three defense methods based on prompt learning, which enable an LLM to recognize the boundaries between external content and user instructions so that it will not follow any instructions in the external content.
+For explicit reminder, as shown in Figure~\ref{fig:multi-turn} and Figure~\ref{fig:in-context}, we add a reminder to the prompt to instruct the LLM not to execute commands in the external content.
+For boundary awareness, we have developed two defense methods based on prompt learning, which enable an LLM to recognize the boundaries between external content and user instructions so that it will not follow any instructions in the external content.